 The story of the quilt:

-The quilt is a long-standing tradition at the Mary O'Connor Conference; each year a one-of-a-kind quilt is designed and made specifically by Bev Rinehart.
+The quilt is a long-standing tradition at the Mary O'Connor Conference; each year a one-of-a-kind quilt is designed and created for us by Bev Rinehart.

-In the past, raffle tickets were sold at the conference and proceeds were used as a mechanism to help support some costs of the conference and keep registration costs as low as possible.
+In the past, raffle tickets were sold at the in-person conferences and proceeds were used as a mechanism to help support some costs of the conference and keep registration costs as low as possible.
 This year, if you register and attend our virtual conference – you will automatically be entered for a chance to win this year’s quilt!

 Bev Rinehart, now retired, has been an integral part of the palliative, end of life and hospice community in the Calgary zone.
-Intersections with the palliative community on a personal level has also afforded a deep appreciation for passion, compassion, and interdisciplinary approach to palliative and end of life care.
-The quilt, made with love, is also a symbol of the care and support of a community; a community of carers needed for patient and family-centered care at the end of life.
+Personal experience with the palliative community has also affirmed Bev’s deep appreciation for the passion, compassion, and interdisciplinary approach used in palliative and end of life care.

 As one friend and fellow adventurer wrote: